 Walvoord, John F., and Zuck, Roy B., The Bible Knowledge Commentary, (Wheaton, Illinois: Scripture Press Publications, Inc.) 1983, 1985.

-6) From the moment I “pass through” the cross until the day I die is the process of God changing my perspective of life.
+6) From the moment I became a believer, until the day I die, God is at work in me, changing my perspective of life.

 In battle it helps to identify the enemy and his tactics.
 In our spiritual battle, understanding my predispositions toward self-dependence will help me to increasingly depend less on myself and learn to depend more on God, with the Holy Spirit guiding me.

-7) My sinful human nature wants to exert self-dependence in three major areas, and God wants to illuminate these areas.
+7) My sinful human nature has a propensity towards self-dependence in three major areas, and God wants to illuminate these areas.

 Jeremiah 9:23-24 The wise man must not boast in his wisdom; the strong man must not boast in his strength; the wealthy man must not boast in his wealth.
 But the one who boasts should boast in this, that he understands and knows Me— that I am Yahweh, showing faithful love, justice, and righteousness on the earth,for I delight in these things.
 This is the Lord’s declaration.

-The world system (enemy) promotes independence from God, and Satan looks for ways to deceive me and tell me that I can live independently of God and be satisfied.
+The world system (enemy) promotes independence from God, and Satan looks for ways to deceive me into believing that I can live independently of God and be satisfied.

-In the Garden of Eden Satan deceived Adam and Eve, in essence, persuading them, “God made you, but God doesn't have your best interest at heart, and here are some things that will truly satisfy you and you won’t need to be dependent on God”.
-So Adam and Eve chose to listen and attempted to be satisfied independent of God.
+In the Garden of Eden Satan deceived Adam and Eve, in essence, persuading them, “God made you, but God doesn't have your best interest at heart, and here are some things that will truly satisfy you, independent of God”.
+Adam and Eve chose to seek happiness independent of God.

 1) STRENGTH: My body and its appetites, including works and behavior

-- Concerning the body, take notice of how the world promotes beauty and physical strength and that is where my happiness will come from.
+- Concerning the body, take notice of how the world promotes beauty and physical strength as being a source of happiness.

 2) WISDOM: My understanding and knowledge

-- In the realm of understanding the world promotes that having more knowledge will make me happier.
-Get more degrees and more knowledge and I will be more satisfied.
+- In the realm of understanding the world promotes the idea that having more knowledge will make me happier.
+If I get more degrees and more knowledge I will be more satisfied.